exercism/yamlscript/Contributing.md

   Run other checks to make sure everything is ok before committing your work.

-* `make update`

-  Make sure generated files are up to date.

 * Look in Makefile for other helpers.